Christine Mullaney, DPT

 Carrie Percopo, DPT

-Carrie has been with Mullaney & Associates for over 5 years.
+Carrie has been with Mullaney & Associates since 2016.
 She has extensive expertise in the areas of Orthopaedics, Neurology, Vestibular rehabilitation and Sports Medicine.
+She is also a first responder.
 Carrie began her career in health sciences in 2007 after she graduated from West Virginia University with a degree in Exercise Physiology.
 After 2 years of working, she enrolled in UMDNJ where received her Doctorate Degree in Physical Therapy, in 2012.
 Carrie’s professional interests include treating post op patients after joint replacements, spinal surgery, ORIF and ligamentous repair.
 She also has experience with the hands on treatment of various injuries including cervical/lumbar strains, herniated discs, rotator

 Andrew Fink, DPT, CSCS